Roxanne Rockwell, PhD

 Emily received her Bachelor of Arts in Psychology from the University of Texas at Austin.
 She came to the program with experience treating eating disorder patients in residential, partial hospitalization, and intensive outpatient settings.
 As a Milieu Therapist at UCSD, she works with the Adolescent Day Treatment program to assist with needs of the patients and their families, along with assisting the clinical staff to coordinate care throughout the patients' treatment.

-Emily is a practicum student in the Adolescent Program.
-She is currently earning her M.A. in the University of San Diego's Marital and Family Therapy program.
-Emily received her B.A in English Literature and Film Studies from Swarthmore College, and prior to her graduate school studies, she spent 10 years working on feature films for DreamWorks Animation and Sony Pictures Animation.
-Emily was a college athlete and has 10 years experience as an endurance athlete and coach.
-Her professional interest is in examining the relationship between gender identity and eating disorders.
+Emily is a practicum student in the Adolescent Program at UCSD Eating Disorders Center.
+She is currently earning her master's degree at the University of San Diego's Marital and Family Therapy program.
+Emily received her Bachelor of Arts degree in English Literature and Film Studies from Swarthmore College, and prior to her graduate school studies, she spent 10 years working on feature films for DreamWorks Animation and Sony Pictures Animation.
+She also was a college athlete and has 10 years experience as an endurance athlete and coach.

 Arianne is a practicum trainee in the adolescent program at UCSD Eating Disorders Center for Treatment and Research.
 She is currently earning her Master’s in Marital and Family Therapy at the University of San Diego.
 She received a Bachelor of Arts degree in Psychology from San Diego State University.
 Before pursuing her education, she served in the United States Navy for seven years working in public affairs.
 In her free time, she enjoys camping, swimming, and spending time with her family.